-1967: At EMI’s London studios, the Beatles began recording George Harrison’s “Within You Without You,” a song Harrison had originally composed on a harmonium.
-Several musicians were recruited from the Asian Music Circle, a collective based in Fitzalan Road in Finchley, north London, to assist in recording the India-influenced song.
+1967: At EMI’s London studios, the Beatles began recording “Within You Without You,” a song George Harrison originally composed on a harmonium.
+Several musicians were recruited from the Asian Music Circle, a collective based in Fitzalan Road in Finchley, north London, to assist in the recording of the India-influenced song.

 1969: Tommy Roe was at #1 in the US for the second and final time with “Dizzy,” which spent four weeks at the top of the chart.
 That summer, the record became his only #1 single in the UK.

 1969: Jay and The Americans released their seventh studio album, Sands of Time.